OpenDSA/OpenDSA/RST/en/PointersCPP/RefParam.rst

 Each function can see the current value of `netWorth` by dereferencing its pointer.
 More importantly, each function can change the net
 ``worth``  |---| just dereference the pointer to the centralized  ``netWorth`` and change it directly.
 Everyone agrees what the current value of ``netWorth``  because it exists in only one place |---| everyone has a pointer to the one master copy.
-The following memory drawing shows `A()` and `B()` functions changed to use :term:`reference parameters`.
+The following memory drawing shows `A()` and `B()` functions changed to use :term:`reference parameters <reference parameter>`.
 As before, T1, T2, and T3 correspond to points in the code (below), but you can study the memory structure without looking at the code yet.